danking/hail-cloud-docs/how-to-cloud.md

 ```

 Note you must omit the trailing slash if you want the sum total size of the
 folder.
 If you include the slash, it will always print `0B`.
+The cost to store
+one gigabyte of data for one month in Google Cloud Storage at the time of
+writing this document is 0.026 dollars.
+[Check the latest
+price](https://cloud.google.com/storage/pricing) for "standard storage", that is
+the kind of storage you'll primarily use.

 ### Does a vCore correspond to a physical CPU?